 Zero hours contracts are based on flexibility.
-They establish a contract of employment between the company and the worker, guaranteeing rights such as holiday pay and the national minimum wage, without specifying a number of hours to be worked in each week.
-In theory this flexibility is a two-way street, with both the employer able to offer work only when it is needed and the employee able to turn down work if they are not available.
+They establish a contract of employment between the company and the worker, guaranteeing rights such as holiday pay and the national minimum wage, without specifying the number of hours to be worked each week.
+In theory, this flexibility is a two-way street, with both the employer able to offer work only when it is needed and the employee able to turn down work if they are not available.

 Why The Fuss?

-The furore re-emerged in the spring of 2019, as Britain’s Trades Unions Congress (TUC) released research suggesting that employees on zero hours contracts are paid less than other workers and are more likely to work unsociable hours.
-The TUC has used this research to renew their calls for this type of contract to be banned.
-The renowned film maker Ken Loach added to these calls in May 2019 when he told the Cannes Film Festival that “zero hours contracts can kill people”.
+The furor re-emerged in the spring of 2019, as Britain’s Trades Unions Congress (TUC) released research suggesting that employees on zero-hours contracts are paid less than other workers and are more likely to work unsociable hours.
+The TUC has used this research to renew its calls for this type of contract to be banned.
+The renowned filmmaker Ken Loach added to these calls in May 2019 when he told the Cannes Film Festival that “zero-hours contracts can kill people”.

-Zero hours contracts have their defenders though.
+Zero-hours contracts have their defenders though.
 CIPD, the UK’s professional body for HR, has branded calls for a ban as counterproductive.
-The organisation points to its own research which found that two thirds of workers on zero hours contracts are satisfied with their job.
-CIPD explain this by pointing out that many zero hours workers are students, or care for children or elderly relatives.
+The organisation points to its own research which found that two-thirds of workers on zero-hours contracts are satisfied with their job.
+CIPD explains this by pointing out that many zero-hours workers are students, or care for children or elderly relatives.
 The real world has also backed up this position; in 2017 McDonald’s offered all of its zero hours employees the option of moving to a fixed hours contract and 80% chose to remain as they were.